uwcartlab/webmapping/README.md

 [![DOI](https://zenodo.org/badge/288738217.svg)](https://zenodo.org/badge/latestdoi/288738217)

+# Web Mapping
-# Web Cartography and Visualization
+## A workbook for Interactive Cartography and Visualization on the Open Web

 ## Table of Contents